yingweiwo

 Protein Binding

-Ibutilide is a class III antiarrhythmic agent indicated for cardioversion of atrial fibrillation and atrial flutter to sinus rhythm (SR).
+40% interaction Supraventricular arrhythmias may mask cardiotoxicity caused by digoxin overdose.
+Therefore, extra caution is advised in patients with plasma digoxin levels higher than or suspected to be higher than the usual treatment range.
+In clinical trials, co-administration of digoxin with ibutilide did not affect its safety and efficacy.
+In patients receiving QT interval prolonging medications, such as phenothiazines, tricyclic antidepressants, tetracyclic antidepressants, and certain antihistamines (H1 receptor antagonists), injection of ibutilide fumarate may increase the risk of arrhythmias.
+Due to the potential for prolonged refractory period, class Ia antiarrhythmic drugs (Vaughan Williams classification), such as disopyramide, quinidine, and procainamide, and other class III antiarrhythmic drugs, such as amiodarone and sotalol, should not be used concurrently with ibutilide fumarate injection or within 4 hours after infusion.
+In clinical trials, Class I or other Class III antiarrhythmic drugs were discontinued at least 5 half-lives before ibutilide infusion and within 4 hours after administration, after which they could be used as appropriate by the physician.
+Ibutilide is a Class III antiarrhythmic drug indicated for cardioversion of atrial fibrillation and atrial flutter to sinus rhythm (SR).
 The most serious complication of ibutilide is torsades de pointes (TdP).
-Magnesium has been successfully used for the treatment of TdP, but its use as a prophylactic agent for this arrhythmia has not yet been established.
-The present study investigated whether high dose of magnesium would increase the safety and efficacy of ibutilide administration.
-A total of 476 patients with atrial fibrillation or atrial flutter who were candidates for conversion to SR were divided into 2 groups.
-Group A consisted of 229 patients who received ibutilide to convert atrial fibrillation or atrial flutter to SR. Group B consisted of 247 patients who received an intravenous infusion of 5 g of magnesium sulfate for 1 hour followed by the administration of ibutilide.
-Then, another 5 g of magnesium were infused for 2 additional hours.
-Of the patients in groups A and B, 154 (67.3%) and 189 (76.5%), respectively, were converted to SR (p = 0.033).
-Ventricular arrhythmias (sustained, nonsustained ventricular tachycardia, and TdP) occurred significantly more often in group A than in group B (7.4% vs 1.2%, respectively, p = 0.002).
-TdP developed in 8 patients (3.5%) in group A and in none (0%) in group B (p = 0.009).
-The administration of magnesium (despite the high doses used) was well tolerated.
-In conclusion, the administration of high doses of magnesium probably makes ibutilide a much safer agent, and magnesium increased the conversion efficacy of ibutilide.
+Magnesium has been successfully used to treat TdP, but its efficacy as a preventative agent for this arrhythmia has not been established.
+This study aimed to investigate whether high-dose magnesium could improve the safety and efficacy of ibutilide administration.
+A total of 476 patients with atrial fibrillation or atrial flutter who met the cardioversion criteria were included and divided into two groups.
+Group A consisted of 229 patients who received ibutilide to convert atrial fibrillation or atrial flutter to sinus rhythm.
+Group B consisted of 247 patients who received 5 g magnesium sulfate intravenously for 1 hour followed by ibutilide, and then another 5 g magnesium sulfate infusion for 2 hours.
+In groups A and B, 154 (67.3%) and 189 (76.5%) patients, respectively, converted to sinus rhythm (p = 0.033).
+The incidence of ventricular arrhythmias (sustained ventricular tachycardia, non-sustained ventricular tachycardia, and torsades de pointes) was significantly higher in group A than in group B (7.4% and 1.2%, respectively, p = 0.002).
+Torsades de pointes occurred in 8 patients (3.5%) in group A, while none (0%) occurred in group B (p = 0.009).
+Despite the use of high-dose magnesium, patients tolerated it well.
+In conclusion, high-dose magnesium administration may make ibutilide a safer drug, and magnesium improves the conversion efficiency of ibutilide.

 References